HanssonMagnus/HanssonMagnus.github.io/_posts/2017-10-17-ReLU-Nets-are-Splines.md

 Artificial Neural Networks has been increasingly popular during the last years.
 With API's such as [TensorFlow](https://www.tensorflow.org/) deep learning is easily accessible not only for machine learning experts.
 This leads to a lot of practice and hands on experience but it might also lead to a lack of theoretical knowledge about the approximation methods.

-In this post I will try to shed some light upon how a neural network with the increasingly popular ReLU activation function actually makes its approximations.
+In this post I will try to shed some light upon how a neural network with the popular ReLU activation function actually makes its approximations.

 The theorems and proofs in this blog post are taken from my bachelor's thesis in mathematics/numerical analysis.
 When writing the thesis, [my thesis partner](https://github.com/dachrillz) and I got inspiration from [Chen 2016](https://arxiv.org/pdf/1611.09448.pdf).